Democrats see abortion wins as a springboard for 2024 as GOP struggles to find a winning message

 According to AP VoteCast, a nationwide survey of more than 94,000 voters, 63% of voters in the 2022 midterm elections said abortion should be legal in most or all cases.
 About one-third of voters said it should be illegal in all or most cases.

-Marjorie Dannenfelser, president of the anti-abortion group SBA Pro-Life America, said Ohio's results “serve as a warning sign for the GOP heading into 2024” and “proved this is not a formula for success for the GOP.”
+Marjorie Dannenfelser, president of the anti-abortion group SBA Pro-Life America, said Ohio's results “serve as a warning sign for the GOP heading into 2024” and “proved this is not a formula for success.”

 “The true lesson from last night’s loss is that Democrats are going to make abortion front-and-center throughout 2024 campaigns," Dannenfelser said in a statement.
 “The GOP consultant class needs to wake up.
 Candidates must put money and messaging toward countering the Democrats’ attacks or they will lose every time.”